mdeller-ping/pf-oidc-dotnet-sample/README.md

 ## Test the Application

 Navigate to the Privacy link of the presented application.
 This will redirect you to PingFederate's authorization URL where you will be authenticated.

+## Troubleshooting

+* Common PingFederate misconfigurations include incorrect Redirect URI and Client ID
+* Enable developer tools in your browser and view the Network tab.
+Enable the Persist or Preserve Log feature of the browser.
+* View the PingFederate server.log for any errors
+* View trace information provided by the dotnet application